Kzoo family relieved after son acquitted of charges against officer in throat-grab incident

 Wise asked him if he used any racial slurs, like the ’N-word’ toward Diante.
 Sgt.
 Turner said “no sir.”
 Diante, sitting next to Wise, shook his head.

 Sgt.
 Turner was the third officer to testify about what happened that day.
-The first one Sgt.
-Lasso who said he told Diante that day to stand back, which he did near a patrol unit.
+Sgt.
+Lasso took the stand first who said he told Diante that day to stand back, which he did near a patrol unit.
 Then officer Emily Kane testified about not seeing the throat-grab but hearing people from the crowd say “he’s chocking him.”
 After Diante was arrested, he was placed in her cruiser and was vulgar toward her.

 Judge Santoni went on to say that the body-camera video he watched in court of what happened initially had no audio.
 But he noted that there was an exchange of words between Diante and Sgt.
 Turner that no one seemed to remember.
 He added that Sgt.
 Turner using the words ‘good-bye’ was not appropriate and was “sarcastic.”